All Episodes

 They explicitly call you an enemy in the speech that I'm going to play in a moment.

-our policies then you're against us and we're against you and we will bring everything in our power against you which means we know how far Keir Starmer likes to go.
+And we will bring everything in our power against you, which means we know how far Keir Starmer likes to go.

 Thank you for spelling it out to the general public.

-Yeah, there was other weird stuff going on, you know, typical like trade union stuff where a load of school children were being bussed into the conference by teachers so that they could hand out leaflets campaigning for free school lunches, free school dinners, which on its face is not like the most horrible
+You know, typical like trade union stuff where a load of school children were being bussed into the conference by teachers so that they could hand out leaflets campaigning for free school lunches, free school dinners, which on its face is not like the most horrible policy,

-policy, but given the demographic makeup of this country and how it's changing and birth rates across the country, All this is as another subsidy for minorities, for minorities.
+but given the demographic makeup of this country and how it's changing and birth rates across the country, all this is as another subsidy for minorities, for ethnic outsiders, children, so that, oh, I moved to England and I'm only claiming however so much in benefits, give my kids free meals as well.

 That's all this is.

-But again, you get a load of kids bust in from the school, and then the teachers say, well, it's the children.
+again you get a load of kids bust in from the school and then the teachers say well it's the children the children wants yeah of course children want free food Obviously, offer children free food.

 They're just doing it for the optics of it.